A Time to Kill (1996 film)

-A Time to Kill is a 1996 American legal drama film.
-It is based on John Grisham's 1989 novel of the same name.
-Sandra Bullock, Samuel L. Jackson, Matthew McConaughey, and Kevin Spacey star with Donald and Kiefer Sutherland appearing in supporting roles.
-The film received mixed to positive reviews and was a commercial success, making $152 million at the worldwide box office.
+A Time to Kill is a 1996 American legal drama film based on John Grisham's 1989 novel of the same name.
+Sandra Bullock, Samuel L. Jackson, Matthew McConaughey, and Kevin Spacey star, with Donald and Kiefer Sutherland appearing in supporting roles and Octavia Spencer in her film debut.

+The film received mixed reviews but was a commercial success, making $152 million worldwide.
 It is the second of two films based on Grisham's novels directed by Joel Schumacher, with the other being The Client released two years prior.
+It marked the final film appearance of Joe Seneca.

 Plot

-In Canton, Mississippi, ten-year-old African American girl Tonya Hailey is abducted, raped, and beaten by two local white men, Billy Ray Cobb and James Willard, while on her way home getting groceries.
+In Canton, Mississippi, ten-year-old African American girl Tonya Hailey is abducted, raped, and beaten by two local white men, Billy Ray Cobb and Pete Willard, while on her way home from getting groceries.
 The duo dump her in a nearby river after a failed attempt to hang her.
-Tonya survives, and the two men are arrested by Sheriff Ozzie Walls.
+Tonya survives, and Sheriff Ozzie Walls arrests Cobb and Willard.

 Tonya's father, Carl Lee Hailey, contacts Jake Brigance, a white lawyer who previously defended his brother Lester.
-Brigance admits the possibility that the rapists will walk free.
-Carl Lee goes to the county courthouse and opens fire with an automatic rifle, killing both rapists and unintentionally wounding Deputy Dwayne Looney, whose leg is later amputated.
-Carl Lee is arrested and Brigance agrees to defend him.
+Jake admits the possibility that the rapists will walk free, so Carl Lee goes to the county courthouse and opens fire with an automatic rifle, killing both rapists and unintentionally wounding Deputy Dwayne Looney, whose leg has to be amputated.
+Carl Lee is arrested, and Jake agrees to defend him.

-As the rape and subsequent revenge killing gain national media attention, district attorney Rufus Buckley decides to take the case in hopes of furthering his political career.
-He seeks the death penalty, and presiding Judge Omar Noose denies Brigance a change of venue to a more ethnically diverse county, meaning that Carl Lee will have an all-White jury.
+As the rape and subsequent revenge killing gain national media attention, DA Rufus Buckley decides to take the case in hopes of furthering his political career.
+He seeks the death penalty, and presiding Judge Omar Noose denies Jake a change of venue to a more ethnically diverse county.
+So, Carl Lee will likely face an all-white jury.

 Brigance seeks help from his defense team: law student Ellen Roark, close friend Harry Rex Vonner, and former mentor and longtime activist Lucien Wilbanks, a once-great civil rights lawyer.
-Meanwhile, Billy Ray's brother, Freddie Lee Cobb, plans to avenge his brother's death by joining and enlisting the help of the Mississippi branch of the Ku Klux Klan and its Grand Dragon, Stump Sisson, to ensure Carl Lee's conviction and death sentence by any means necessary.
+Meanwhile, Billy Ray's brother Freddie Lee Cobb plans to avenge Billy's death by joining and enlisting the help of the Mississippi branch of the Ku Klux Klan and its Grand Dragon, Stump Sisson, to ensure Carl Lee's conviction and death sentence by any means necessary.